 8.4 User shall conduct software development (for software which access credit reporting information systems; this applies to both in-house or outsourced software development) based on the following requirements:

-8.4.2 Software development processes must follow secure software assessment methodology which includes appropriate application security testing (for example: static, dynamic analysis, penetration testing) and ensuring vulnerabilities are remediated.
+8.4.2 Software development processes must follow secure software assessment methodology which includes appropriate application security testing (for example: static, dynamic analysis, penetration testing) and ensuring vulnerabilities are remediated; and

-8.4.3 Software solution server/system should be hardened in accordance with industry and vendor best practices such as Center for Internet Security (CIS) benchmarks, NIS, NSA, DISA and/or other.
+8.4.3 Software solution server/system should be hardened in accordance with industry and vendor best practices such as Center for Internet Security (CIS) benchmarks, NIS, NSA, DISA, etc.

 8.5 Reasonable access to audit trail reports of systems utilized to access credit reporting data shall be made available upon request, for example during breach investigations or while performing audits.

-8.6 Data request from User to MicroBilt must include IP address of the device from which the request originated (i.e., the requesting client’s IP address), where applicable.
+8.6 Data requests from User to MicroBilt must include IP address of the device from which the request originated (i.e., the requesting client's IP address), where applicable.

-8.7 User shall report actual security violations or incidents that impact credit reporting data within twenty-four (24) hours or per agreed contractual notification timeline.
+8.7 Processes and procedures will be established for responding to security violations and unusual or suspicious events and incidents.
+User shall report actual or suspected security violations or incidents that impact credit reporting data within twenty-four (24) hours of confirmation of such violation or incident, or per lesser agreed contractual notification timeline.
 User agrees to provide notice of any confirmed security breach that may involve data related to the contractual relationship, to the extent required under and in compliance with applicable law.

 8.8 User acknowledges and agrees that it (a) has received a of these requirements, (b) has read and understands User's obligations described in the requirements, (c) will communicate the contents of the applicable requirements contained herein, and any subsequent updates hereto, to all employees that shall have access to credit reporting services, systems, or data, and (d) will abide by the provisions of these requirements with accessing credit reporting data.